aws-neuron/aws-neuron-sdk/release-notes/conda/conda-torch-neuron.md

 ## Known Issues

 - When TorchVision is updated to version >= 0.5, running Neuron compilation would crash with "Segmentation fault (core dumped)" error.
 This issue is resolved with version <> of Conda PyTorch Neuron package.
 - When running PyTorch script in latest Torch-Neuron conda environment, you may see errors "AttributeError: module 'numpy' has no attribute 'integer'" and "ModuleNotFoundError: No module named 'numpy.core._multiarray_umath'".
 This is due to older version of numpy.
-Please update numpy to version 1.18 using the command "conda update numpy=1.18".
+Please update numpy to version 1.18 using the command "conda install --force numpy=1.18.1".
 - Due to changes to Torch-Neuron Conda package content in this release, updating from current Torch-Neuron conda environment has no effect.
 Instead please do the following to update:
 ```bash
 conda install --force torch-neuron=1.5.1.1.0.1721.0